FancyPandaSoftworks/assignment3/README.md

 2) git commit -m 'your message here, please be concise and clear, not something like fixed some bugs, that is useless'
 3) git push

-And voila it is push to the branch or master (Or main what we call in this project)
+And voila it is pushed to the branch or master (Or main what we call in this project)

 ## Merge branch with master
 If you want to merge it to the master, then you should go to the master branch first.
 Then: